A Principal-Agent Model for Optimal Incentives in Renewable Investments: Abstract

-We investigate the optimal regulation of energy production reflecting the long-term goals of the Paris Climate Agreement.
-We analyze the optimal regulatory incentives to foster the development of non-emissive electricity generation when the demand for power is served either by a monopoly or by two competing agents.
-The regulator wishes to encourage green investments to limit carbon emissions, while simultaneously reducing intermittency of the total energy production.
-We find that the regulation of a competitive market is more efficient than the one of the monopoly as measured with the certainty equivalent of the Principal's value function.
-This higher efficiency is achieved thanks to a higher degree of freedom of the incentive mechanisms which involves cross-subsidies between firms.
+We investigate the optimal regulation of energy production in alignment with the long-term goals of the Paris Climate Agreement.
+We analyze the optimal regulatory incentives to foster the development of non-emissive electricity generation when the demand for power is met either by a single firm or by two interacting agents.
+The regulator aims to encourage green investments to limit carbon emissions while simultaneously reducing the intermittency of total energy production.
+We find that the regulator can achieve a higher certainty equivalent by regulating two interacting firms, each investing in one technology, rather than a single firm managing both technologies.
+This higher value is achieved thanks to a greater degree of freedom in the incentive mechanisms, which involve cross-subsidies between firms.
+Moreover, we find that it is optimal to compensate firms for shutting down their emissive production assets.
+We provide closed-form expressions of the second-best contracts and show that they take a rebate form, involving time-dependent prices for each state variable.
 A numerical study quantifies the impact of the designed second-best contract in both market structures compared to the business-as-usual scenario.

-In addition, we expand the monopolistic and competitive setup to a more general class of tractable Principal-Multi-Agent incentives problems when both the drift and the volatility of a multi-dimensional diffusion process can be controlled by the Agents.
-We follow the resolution methodology of \cite{Cvitanic2018} in an extended linear quadratic setting with exponential utilities and a multi-dimensional state process of Ornstein-Uhlenbeck type.
-We provide closed-form expression of the second-best contracts.
-In particular, we show that they are in rebate form involving time-dependent prices of each state-variable.

 \textit{JEL classification:} C72, D86, Q28.

 \textit{Keywords:} Principal-Agent Problem, Contract Theory, Moral Hazard, Extended Linear Quadratic Cost, Optimal Regulation, Green Investments, Renewable Energy.